Master of International Relations, Security and Political Strategy

-This Master of International Relations and Diplomacy covers the key concepts and theoretical traditions within International Relations and Diplomacy and their relevance to contemporary themes in world politics.
-You will expand your knowledge by delving into the complexities of war in a global context, gain an insight into the practices of Somali foreign policy and learn how diplomacy and globalisation has changed international relations.
+This Master of International Relations, Security and Political Strategy covers the key concepts and theoretical traditions within states, security and political strategy and their relevance to contemporary themes in world politics.
+You will expand your knowledge by delving into the complexities of war in a global context, gain an insight into the practices of Somali foreign policy. security and politics learn how diplomacy and globalization has changed international relations.

 In regard, the establishment of this innovative Online Master in International Relations & Diplomacy it holds great significance.
 This online programme is designed to be perfectly suited to the needs of students and full-time professionals interested in both developing essential knowledge for understanding international relations, as well as strengthening their capacities in the practice of diplomacy.

 This Master Degree will allow diplomats, government officials, students and other stakeholders to upgrade their studies and knowledge with a formally recognized degree combining the best of university education in Somalia.

 Why Study Master of International Relations and Diplomacy?

 A master degree in International Relations will prepare you for the new global reality by providing an understanding of how ideology, culture, environment, power, religion, war and conflict influence international interactions between states, people and persons.

 Graduates may compete for jobs within civil administration, international organizations, research and education institutions, and within the private sector working in international environments.

 This program is currently the only Master’s degree in International Relations and Diplomacy offered at a Somali universities.